 - Going through the bid/quote the contractor has drawn up based on the field measurement, site inspection, and product choices.

-- Some contractors may give you one quote for the project and while others provide “good, better, best” options that give varying quotes based on different quality products used at each level.
+- Some contractors may give you one quote for the project and while others provide “good, better, and best” options based on different products (with varying quality) used at each level.

-Most roofing contractor consultations last anywhere from one to two hours depending on the complexity of the roof, how long the sit-down conversation lasts, and how long it takes for the contractor to draw up the quote.
+Most roofing contractor consultations last anywhere from one to two hours, but are dependent on the complexity of the roof, how long the sit-down conversation lasts, and how long it takes for the contractor to draw up the quote.

-What to Look for in a Bid or Quote
+What to Look for in a Roofing Bid or Quote

 When you’re going over the bids or quotes provided by your narrowed pool of contractors, knowing exactly what should be included makes a monumental difference.
 The document should include the entire cost of the metal roof along with a full scope of the work to be completed.
 This includes: